milkmansson/toit-ina226/README.md

   the source).
   - Depends on correct calibration.
 (Calibration values are care of in this driver when setting `set-shunt-resistor`, and set to 0.100 Ohm by default).

+> [!TIP]
+> **On bus-voltage and supply-voltage:**  Some modules fix VBUS to IN- (load side), whereas
+> some are left for the user to decide where in the circuit to connect this pin.
+> If VBUS is connected to IN+ (supply-side) `read-supply-voltage` will not measure
+> accurately since the shunt drop will be added twice.

 ### Alerting
 The INA226 has alerts that both drive an external pin, whilst also being able to